spacetimeengineer/mupy/README.md

 </p>
 -->
 ### DIsclaimer
-This project is not finished. on a soft release schedual.
-Please forgive spelling or grammatical mistakes as this project is not intended to be show
+This project is not finished.
+The code is relatively stable and is on a soft release schedual.
+I am heavily testing mupy now but is quietly public.
+Others can use mupy if they want but they may have some difficulty in knowing which system codes to use since the documentation is still sparse.
+The README is still being written along with system-code documentation but the main code is there.
+Please forgive spelling or grammatical errors as finishing touches are being applied over the next couple months.
+Ill make a beta announcement later but conisder this something thst is notfinished but very close.

 ## Table of contents

 <!--ts-->